Qiskit/qiskit/CONTRIBUTING.md

 When submitting a pull request and you feel it is ready for review, please ensure that:

 1. The code follows the code style of the project and successfully passes the tests.
+(See [Test](#test) below.)
 For convenience, you can execute `tox` locally, which will run these checks and report any issues.

    If your code fails the local style checks (specifically the black code formatting check) you can use `tox -eblack` to automatically